Career and Academic Advising

 Job Search or Graduate School

-Searching for a job or graduate school is a personal process and it is different for each individual.
+Searching for a job or graduate school is a personal process.
+It is different for each individual.
 There is not one technique that is guaranteed to land you a job or get you into graduate school.
-What is important is that you find out what works best for you.
-Below are some of the most important things to consider when you are ready to begin the process.
+Figure out what works best for you.
+Your Career Services Career Consultant can assist at every step.

 On this page:

-The first step is to narrow your search as best as you can.
-Spend some time thinking about geographic location, what your skills and interests are and how you can apply them, what industry you want to work in, and what type of corporate culture is important to you.
+Narrow your search as best as you can.
+Consider geographic location, your skills and interests and how you want to apply them, what industry you want to work in, and what type of corporate culture is important to you.
 The more you define this list, the easier your job search becomes.

 One good starting point is to make a list of 5-10 organizations that you think you would like to work for.
 Spend time researching their websites, reading annual reports, connecting on social media sites like LinkedIn, and actively working on meeting people within the organization.
 The more you get to know an organization, the more you will know if it is a good fit or not.
 This list can change over time as you learn more about what is important to you.